textileio/community/docs/tutorials/hub/user-login-endpoint.md

 };
 ```

+By passing the user identity to the function above, your app can authenticate and verify the user in one step, granting them access to your Hub resources.

 ## GitHub Example

-If you'd like to explore the examples explained above more, we've provided a fully working example on GitHub.
+If you'd like to explore the example more, we've provided a fully working example on GitHub.
 The login endpoint is part of a more complete example, you can see it here.

 <div class="txtl-options half">
   <a href="https://github.com/textileio/js-examples/blob/master/hub-browser-auth-app/src/server/wss.ts" class="box">